thewoolleyman/npm-shrinkwrap-helper/README.md

   future invocations of `npm shrinkwrap --dev` won't introduce any spurious changes to the `resolved` entries.

-## Making an existing shrinkwrap environment have pristine packages
+## Making a new or existing shrinkwrap environment have pristine packages

-1. This is identical to the process above for creating the initial shrinkwrap file, just skip the first step saying to make sure you have no existing shrinkwrap file.

-## Installing fresh from shrinkwrap on a new environment

 1. Check out the project.
 1. Delete any existing `node_modules` directory (it should already